 Estrous cycle, mating and fertility: there were no adverse effects on estrous cycle, mating (including the mean number of days taken to mate) or fertility.

-Delivery data: there was a dose-related tendency towards lower number of viable pups from 5 mg/kg/day, despite an absence of statistically significant difference vs. controls or when compared with Historical Control Data.
-At 25 mg/kg/day, on Day 1 p.p, the number of viable pups was down to 9.3 vs. 12.0 in controls and live birth index down to 72.8 vs. 95.1% in controls.
+Delivery data: At 25 mg/kg/day, on Day 1 p.p, the number of live pups was down to 9.3 vs. 12.0 in controls and live birth index down to 72.0 vs. 95.1% in controls.
 These findings were considered to be test item treatment-related and adverse.

 P generation offspring (pre-weaning F1 pups): from 5 mg/kg/day and when compared with controls, there was a statistically significant higher percentage of pups found dead, missing and/or cannibalized on Days 1-4 p.p.
 (12.5, 16.2 and 32.3%, respectively at 5, 15 and 25 mg/kg/day, vs. 4.9% in controls, with p<0.01 or <0.001).
 At necropsy of found dead pups, absence of milk and autolysis were noted with high incidence in the treated groups when compared to the control group.
 Absence of milk in the stomach may represent nursing difficulties or absence of maternal care.
 These findings were considered to be test item treatment-related and adverse.